louisabraham/ffpass/README.md

     [instructions](https://support.mozilla.org/en-US/kb/profiles-where-firefox-stores-user-data#w_how-do-i-find-my-profile)
     on the website of Firefox.

+  - `Firefox password database is empty.
+Please create it from Firefox.`

+    It means that Firefox currently doens't store any password. `ffpass` cannot create the password database for security reasons.
+Just add one password manually to Firefox to create the database.

 ## Credits

 Thanks a lot to @lclevy for the retro-engineering\!
 I was inspired by